-This 12-days trek will take you to the base camp of the world’s highest mountain, Mount Everest and you’ll be reaching a maximum height of 5,554 metres during the trek.
+This Everest Base Camp Trek 12 days will take you to the base camp of the world’s highest mountain, Mount Everest and you’ll be reaching a maximum height of 5,554 meters during the trek.

-Famous for its spectacular mountain peaks and the loyal and friendly Sherpas, the Everest region, also known as the Khumbu region, is one of the most popular destinations for tourists in Nepal.
+Everest Region famous for its spectacular mountain peaks, scenic views, and the loyal and friendly Sherpas.
+The Everest region, also known as the Khumbu region, is one of the most popular destinations for tourists coming to Nepal.

 You will be trekking on great trekking trails near waterfalls, un-spoilt Buddhist monasteries and through the enchanting Sherpa villages on your way to Everest Base Camp.
 The Everest Base Camp Trek 12 days will also give you the opportunity to trek up to Kala Patthar, a 5554 meter peak on the way to Everest Base Camp, which is a superb vantage point for magnificent views of the southwest face of Mt Everest and other surrounding Himalayan Mountains such as Mt.
 Nuptse and Mt.
 Lhotse.
 After your hike up to Kala Patthar, the trail takes you along the Khumbu Glacier- foot of Everest where you’ll finally reach the magnificent Everest Base Camp from where climbers are planning their summit attempts.